caspii/casparwre.de/_posts/2022-03-04-product-management-as-full-stack-dev.md

 Here’s an example: I wanted to get my user login finished in a week.
 Halfway through I realised that having a user login also requires a password reset flow, which means sending transactional mails.
 Well, I didn’t have transactional mails (and still don’t).
 How did I solve this?
 I left out the password reset flow.

 Of course my users forget their passwords, but when they do, they write me a support email.
 I built myself a super simple password reset function and manually reset the passwords for these users.
-As a bonus, it means I am directly in touch with people and will sometimes get value feedback.
+As a bonus, it means I am directly in touch with people and will sometimes get valuable feedback.

 I do about 2-3 manual password resets every week and guess what: it’s absolutely fine.
 In aggregate I’ve still saved a vast chunk of time which I have invested elsewhere.
 One day I will build the password reset function, just not yet.